 Artisan lanterns to modernist sculptures

-In the 1950s, Noguchi was invited by the mayor of Gifu prefecture (known for lanterns and umbrellas) to help revive the waning lantern business.
+In the 1950s, the mayor of Gifu prefecture (known for lanterns and umbrellas) invited Noguchi to help revive the waning lantern business.
 The sculptor began experimenting with different forms and stands.
 His designs, over 200 by the end of his life, breathed new life into a traditional business.
 Over the course of a few decades, his lamps that were once considered strange had become well-loved across the globe.
-Now, they are sold by the original Gifu lantern manufacturer as well as by Swiss furniture company Vitra.
+The original Gifu lantern manufacturer as well as by Swiss furniture company Vitra now sells the Noguchi Akira lamps.

 About this same time, Andy Warhol was minting art prints, redefining, democratising art for a wider audience.
 Noguchi with his AKARI light sculptures, turns light into material and lamps into sculpture bringing Art into homes.